makerdao/mips/MIP13/MIP13c4-Subproposal-Template.md

 ### Context and Motivation

-- Why is this statment of intent being revoked?
+- Why is this statement of intent being revoked?

 ### Relevant Links